addu390/addu390.github.io/_posts/2024-06-12-spatial-index-grid-system.md

 <hr class="sub-hr">

 <details open class="text-container"><summary class="h4">4.3.
 S2 - Conclusion</summary>
-<p>Google's S2 provides spatial indexing by using hierarchical decomposition of the sphere into cells through a combination of Hilbert curves and cube map projection.
+<p>Google's S2 provides spatial indexing by using hierarchical decomposition of the sphere into cells through a combination of Hilbert curves and cube face (spherical) projection.
 This approach mitigates some of the spatial locality issues present in Z-order curves and offers more balanced surface area representations.
 S2's use of (face, u, v) coordinates, quadratic projection, and Hilbert space-filling curves ensures efficient and precise spatial indexing.</p>

 <img class="center-image-0 center-image-100" src="./assets/posts/spatial-index/s2-stats.svg" />